The overlay has begun! I've never enjoyed post stitches so much.

 Spirals!
 Spirals appear throughout the universe in spectacular displays of mathematics and science.
 Also, they're really cool-looking.
-And spirals are very nifty to crochet in multiple colours.
+And spirals are very nifty to crochet in multiple colours (here's a tutorial).

 This hat starts with a two-colour spiral at the top, and I designed it in part to showcase this neat technique.
 I also designed it in the wake of the incredibly powerful visual impact Pussyhats made at the Women's Marches in January.
 The Hat for Science is a simple craftivist project just in time for the worldwide Marches for Science on April 22, 2017.